frk-sandkake/js2_ca_lindasandaker/README.md

 ## Submission 🎉🎉🎉

 Please create a branch call it `workflow` to work during the CA on and deliver an `open Pull Request` from branch `workflow` into `master`.

-Please post your PR to the peer review forum and review 2 other submissions.

-### You must complete the course evaluation to unlock delivery.

 ### References which may help you 🫴